ChandraReddyG/java-notes/angular/introduction.md

 * The metadata for a service class provides the information Angular needs to make it available to components through dependency injection (DI).

 * An app's components typically define many views, arranged hierarchically.
 Angular provides the Router service to help you define navigation paths among views.
 The router provides sophisticated in-browser navigational capabilities.

+## Modules

+There are two types of modules
+* ES 2015 Modules
+* Angular Modules

+Angular NgModules differ from and complement JavaScript (ES2015) modules.
+An NgModule declares a compilation context for a set of components that is dedicated to an application domain, a workflow, or a closely related set of capabilities.
+An NgModule can associate its components with related code, such as services, to form functional units.

+Every Angular app has a root module, conventionally named AppModule, which provides the bootstrap mechanism that launches the application.
+An app typically contains many functional modules.

+Like JavaScript modules, NgModules can import functionality from other NgModules, and allow their own functionality to be exported and used by other NgModules.
+For example, to use the router service in your app, you import the Router NgModule.

+Organizing your code into distinct functional modules helps in managing development of complex applications, and in designing for reusability.
+In addition, this technique lets you take advantage of lazy-loading—that is, loading modules on demand—to minimize the amount of code that needs to be loaded at startup.

 ### ES 2015 Modules
 Anything we export is a module